kwakuemma37/Azure-lessons/README.md

              This enables you to link multiple Azure resources to virtual networks to improve security and provide optimal routing between resources.
 #### Communicate with on-premises resources
       - This enables
-            - link together resources on local on-premises environment and resources in Azure subscription.
+            - you to link  together resources on local on-premises environment and resources in Azure subscriptions.
             - you to create network that spans both local on-premises environment and cloud environments.
       3 mechanisms to achieve network that spans both local and cloud environments
             - Point-to-site VPN:
                   - Computers outside the orginsation (Client computers) connects back into the corporate network.
-                  - Client computer initiates and encrypted VPN connection to connect to the Azure virtual network
+                  - Client computer initiates an encrypted VPN connection to connect to the Azure virtual network
             - Site-to-site VPN:
                   - links on-premises VPN device or gateway to the Azure VPN gateway in a virtual network
                   - Devices then appear as being on the local network.